tinymce/tinymce-docs/rtc/jwt-authentication.md

 - The JWTs are generated (signed) using the _private_ key that pairs with the _public_ key generated at (or provided to) [{{site.accountpage}} - JWT Keys]({{site.accountpageurl}}/jwt/).
 - The endpoint or server produces a JSON response with the token.
 The RTC plugin will submit the token with requests to the RTC Server.

-### Required JWT claims for Real-Time Collaboration
+### Required JWT claims for Real-time Collaboration

 JSON Web Tokens produced by the JWT endpoint must include the following claims: